somechild/Data-structures-practice/README.md

 *I still need to comment the jQuery stuff which sets up the visualization, but I'm  planning on having it visualized using the HTML5 canvas in the near future with animations and everything -- so maybe I'll just comment the stuff then

 ## Sorts
-Merge sort done right now in CPP.
+Merge-sort & Quicksort have been done in CPP.

-Gotta make it more efficient though especially in terms of space complexity and probably can also be improved in terms of time complexity
+Gotta make the code more efficient though especially in terms of space complexity and probably can also be improved slightly in terms of time complexity

 ## Going to push soon
-* **Quick Sort** - currently working on
+* **Heap** - currently working on
 * BFS, DFS w. graph structs
-* Heap
 * Linked List
 * Stack
 * Queue